pattiey/CD8_clustering/README.md

 The main steps of this workflow are:

 1. FTP download of raw gene expression matrix files for all relevant samples from the NCBI GEO (tar format).
-2. Extract individual sample specific data files.
+2. Extract individual sample specific data files (in this DAG, there are 7 individual samples).
 3. Aggregation of individual sample data into one singular gene expression matrix.
 4. Filter features and cells based on user determined thresholds.
 5. Clustering of cells using KNN on dimension reduced gene expression data.